ska-telescope/ska-ser-ansible-collections/ansible_collections/ska_collections/ceph/README.md

     ansible-galaxy collection install ska_collections.ceph

-You can also include it in a `requirements.yml` file and install it via ansible-galax collection install -r requirements.yml` using the format:
+You can also include it in a `requirements.yml` file and install it via ansible-galaxy collection install -r requirements.yml` using the format:

 ```yaml
 collections: